 - Laws: Violations of any federal, state or local laws.

 This policy assures the community that when a student’s health and safety are in danger due to intoxication, alcohol poisoning or other drug-related emergencies, students who seek help for themselves or others will not be subject to conduct action for a violation of the University Alcohol and/or Other Drug regulations.
-Further, students should, and are encouraged to, report all known and suspected incidents relating to sexual discrimination, including harassment, assault, domestic violence, dating violence and stalking (referred to as Title IX cases), when drugs and alcohol are involved.
+Further, students should, and are encouraged to, report all known and suspected incidents relating to sexual discrimination, including harassment, assault, domestic violence, dating violence and stalking (pursuant to the University’s Sexual Misconduct Policy), when drugs and alcohol are involved.
 No student will be penalized for violating the University’s Alcohol and/or Other Drug policies when reporting such incidents.
 In such cases, student(s) will be required to meet with the Dean of Students or designee shortly thereafter to address the issues that caused the risk to the student’s well-being.
 To assist students in learning from the experience, the student(s) may be required to complete an alcohol/other drug assessment and/or to participate in counseling.
-A repeated pattern of similar incidents or failure to cooperate with the Dean of Students will be responded to on an individual basis and could result in conduct action.
+Only in cases of a repeated pattern of similar incidents or failure to cooperate, the Dean of Students may review the situation on an individual basis and determine whether conduct action and/or potential sanctions are appropriate.
 If additional or egregious policy violations occur during the same incident, the Dean of Students reserves the right to adjudicate the non-alcohol related violations.